DuoNebulaVoyager/freeCodeCamp/README.md

 [freeCodeCamp.org](https://www.freecodecamp.org) is a friendly community where you can learn to code for free.
 It is run by a [donor-supported 501(c)(3) charity](https://www.freecodecamp.org/donate) to help millions of busy adults transition into tech.
 Our community has already helped more than 100,000 people ge

-Our full-stack web development and machine learning curriculum is completely free and self-paced.
+Our full-stack web dev elopment and machine learning curriculum is completely free and self-paced.
 We have thousands of interactive coding chall
 ## Table of Contents

 - [Certificatio